← Part of Ignite AI Consulting

 Periodic and final review.

-The image-bearer reviews periodically and always on outputs that carry public weight.
+We review periodically and always on outputs that carry public weight.
 Reserved for low-stakes work that is easy to correct.

 Rootedness — The Four Anchors